openedx/docs.openedx.org/source/educators/how-tos/advanced_features/managing_cohorts.rst

+.. :diataxis-type: how-to

-.. _Enabling and Configuring Cohorts:
+.. _Manage Course Cohorts:

 ############################################
-Enabling and Configuring the Cohorts Feature
+Manage Course Cohorts
 ############################################

 This section provides information about setting up cohorts in your course.